Ircama/ELM327-emulator/README.md

 `resume`|resume the execution after pausing; also prints the used device.
 (Related attribute is `emulator.threadState = emulator.THREAD.ACTIVE`)
-`delay <n>`|delay each emulator response of `<n>` seconds (floating-point number; default is 0.5 seconds) `wait <n>`|delay the execution of the next command of `<n>` seconds (floating-point number; default is 10 seconds) `engineoff`|switch to *engineoff* scenario
+`delay <n>`|delay each emulator response of `<n>` seconds (floating-point number; default is 0.5 seconds) `wait <n>`|delay the execution of the next command of `<n>` seconds (floating-point number; default is 10 seconds) `timer [<name> <value>]`|Print or set the UDS timers P1, P2, P3, P4.
+The first argument is the timer name, the second is the value in seconds.
+Without arguments, print all timer values.
+Decimals are allowed.
+`engineoff`|switch to *engineoff* scenario
 `scenario <scenario>`|switch to `<scenario>` scenario; if the scenario is missing or invalid, defaults to `'car'`.
 The autocompletion (by pressing or double-pressing TAB with UNIX systems) allows prompting all compatible scenarios defined in `emulator.ObdMessage`.
 (Related attribute is `emulator.scenario`.)
 `default`|reset to *default* scenario